EhsanEqlimi/EhsanEqlimi.github.io/content/posts/myBio.md

 summaryLength: 90 # Set to the desired number of lines

 ---
 I am a postdoctoral research fellow in electrophysiology and signal processing at EURECOM.
 My background includes EEG signal processing, applied linear algebra, and auditory/speech cognition.
-Previously, I’ve worked in EEG and speech signal processing during my PhD and postdoctoral research, and I have solid experience in neuroimaging data analysis, particularly fMRI.
+I hold a PhD in biomedical engineering and EEG signal processing from Ghent University.

 ## Experience